caritos/caritos.github.io/index.md

 ---
 layout: base
 ---
-I'm a programmer currently living in Long Island, NY<br/>
-Always looking for interesting projects, here is my <a href="./assets/eladio-caritos-resume.pdf" class="text-blue-400 hover:text-blue-600">resume</a> if you want to work with me.<br/>
+I'm a programmer currently living in Long Island, NY.
+I'm always looking for interesting projects, here is my <a href="./assets/eladio-caritos-resume.pdf" class="text-blue-400 hover:text-blue-600">resume</a> if you want to work with me.